mattyImry/Mountain-Gear_MS4-Code-Institute/README.md

 * The Equipment category is composed by 3 type of products: Ropes, Helmets and Harnesses.
 * The Clothing category is composed by 2 type of products: Shoes and Trousers.
 * The Camping category is composed by 2 type of products: Tents and Sleeping bags.
-* The Climbing shoes category is composed by 2 type of products: Mens and Womens.
+* The Climbing shoes category is composed by 2 type of products: Mens and Women.
 * A search function will allow Users to search products.
 * The Categories are accessible from the main page under the search box if clicked a sub menu will open showing the types of products.
 * The Users will be able to access registration, login/logout functionality from the navigation menu.